-On April 27, 2021, the Company and the Guarantor entered into an indenture (the "2021 Indenture") by and among NantHealth, the Guarantor and U.S. Bank National Association, as trustee (the "Trustee"), pursuant to which the Company issued the 2021 Notes.
-The 2021 Notes will bear interest at a rate of 4.5% per year, payable semi-annually on April 15 and October 15 of each year, beginning on October 15, 2021.
-The 2021 Notes will mature on April 15, 2026, unless earlier repurchased, redeemed or converted.
+On April 27, 2021, the Company and NaviNet entered into the 2021 Indenture by and among NantHealth, NaviNet, as guarantor, and U.S. Bank Trust Company, National Association (as successor in interest to U.S. Bank National Association), as trustee (the "Trustee"), pursuant to which the Company issued the 2021 Convertible Notes.
+The 2021 Convertible Notes will bear interest at a rate of 4.5% per year, payable semi-annually on April 15 and October 15 of each year, beginning on October 15, 2021.
+The 2021 Convertible Notes will mature on April 15, 2026, unless earlier repurchased, redeemed or converted.

-The following events are considered "events of default" with respect to the 2021 Notes, which may result in the acceleration of the maturity of the 2021 Notes:
+The following events are considered "events of default" with respect to the 2021 Convertible Notes, which may result in the acceleration of the maturity of the 2021 Convertible Notes:

-- (1) the Company defaults in any payment of interest on the 2021 Notes when due and payable and the default continues for a period of 30 days; - (2) the Company defaults in the payment of principal on the 2021 Notes when due and payable at the stated maturity, upon redemption, upon any required repurchase, upon declaration of acceleration or otherwise; - (3) failure by the Company to comply with its obligation to convert the 2021 Notes in accordance with the 2021 Indenture upon exercise of a holder's conversion right and such failure continues for a period of five business days; - (4) failure by the Company to give a fundamental change notice or notice of a specified corporate transaction when due with respect to the 2021 Notes; - (5) failure by the Company to comply with its obligations under the 2021 Indenture with respect to consolidation, merger and sale of assets of the Company; - (6) failure by the Company to comply with any of its other agreements contained in the 2021 Notes or the 2021 Indenture, for a period 60 days after written notice from the Trustee or the holders of at least 25% in principal amount of the 2021 Notes then outstanding has been received; - (7) default by the Company or any of its significant subsidiaries (as defined in the 2021 Indenture) with respect to any mortgage, agreement or other instrument under which there may be outstanding, or by which there may be secured or evidenced, any indebtedness for money borrowed in excess of \$17,500 (or its foreign currency equivalent) in the aggregate of the Company and/or any such subsidiary, whether such indebtedness now exists or shall hereafter be created (i) resulting in such indebtedness becoming or being declared due and payable or (ii) constituting a failure to pay the principal of any such indebtedness when due and payable at its stated maturity, upon required repurchase, upon declaration of acceleration or otherwise, and, in the case of clauses (i) and (ii), such default is not rescinded or annulled or such failure to pay or default shall not have been cured or waived, such acceleration is not rescinded or such indebtedness is not discharged, as the case may be, within 30 days after notice to the Company by the Trustee or to the Company and the Trustee by holders of at least 25% in aggregate principal amount of 2021 Notes then outstanding in accordance with the 2021 Indenture; or - (8) certain events of bankruptcy, insolvency, or reorganization of the Company or any of its significant subsidiaries (as defined in the 2021 Indenture).
+- (1) the Company defaults in any payment of interest on the 2021 Convertible Notes when due and payable and the default continues for a period of 30 days; - (2) the Company defaults in the payment of principal on the 2021 Convertible Notes when due and payable at the stated maturity, upon redemption, upon any required repurchase, upon declaration of acceleration or otherwise; - (3) failure by the Company to comply with its obligation to convert the 2021 Convertible Notes in accordance with the 2021 Indenture upon exercise of a holder's conversion right and such failure continues for a period of five business days; - (4) failure by the Company to give a fundamental change notice or notice of a specified corporate transaction when due with respect to the 2021 Convertible Notes; - (5) failure by the Company to comply with its obligations under the 2021 Indenture with respect to consolidation, merger and sale of assets of the Company; - (6) failure by the Company to comply with any of its other agreements contained in the 2021 Convertible Notes or the 2021 Indenture, for a period 60 days after written notice from the Trustee or the holders of at least 25% in principal amount of the 2021 Convertible Notes then outstanding has been received: - (7) default by the Company or any of its significant subsidiaries (as defined in the 2021 Indenture) with respect to any mortgage, agreement or other instrument under which there may be outstanding, or by which there may be secured or evidenced, any indebtedness for money borrowed in excess of \$17,500 (or its foreign currency equivalent) in the aggregate of the Company and/or any such subsidiary, whether such indebtedness now exists or shall hereafter be created (i) resulting in such indebtedness becoming or being declared due and payable or (ii) constituting a failure to pay the principal of any such indebtedness when due and payable at its stated maturity, upon required repurchase, upon declaration of acceleration or otherwise, and, in the case of clauses (i) and (ii), such default is not rescinded or annulled or such failure to pay or default shall not have been cured or waived, such acceleration is not rescinded or such indebtedness is not discharged, as the case may be, within 30 days after notice to the Company by the Trustee or to the Company and the Trustee by holders of at least 25% in aggregate principal amount of 2021 Convertible Notes then outstanding in accordance with the 2021 Indenture; or - (8) certain events of bankruptcy, insolvency, or reorganization of the Company or any of its significant subsidiaries (as defined in the 2021 Indenture).